 "You," It spoke, although it did not move its mouth.
 At odds with its appearance, it had a very old and tired voice: raspy and ancient, entirely devoid of what one would expect from such a powerful entity.
 No booming, no flame or death spewing out of its mouth.
 "Would you ask of a bear why it sleeps in the winter?"

+I thought about that.
 "You are no animal," I said, not realizing the irony in the statement.
 "Obviously you can act on thought and not instinct, or I would be dead already.
 So, why?"
 I wasn't sure where I was going with this, but I seemed to be succeeding in stalling it.

 There was no pause this time.
 "I am also no human.
 I am a god."
 It said, with no trace of arrogance.
 "And gods follow their nature."

+I would have argued that point, but a far more important thought crossed my head.
+It said it was a god - and I knew the one shrine that was involved in this.
 "You're from..."
 Minoriko spoke for me, incredulity imprinted in every word.
 "The Moriya Shrine?
 I don't believe it.
 I've met their shrine maiden, and I don't believe they're capable of... this."
 Her voice broke.

 The snake exhaled heavily in what would have been a tired chuckle, I thought.
 It finally took its eyes from me, moving its deathly stare to Minoriko, and I let out a breath I didn't know I was holding.
 "The shrine maiden you met is a child of barely twenty.
 What could she know?"